Mero Euta Saathi Chha: Release

-The film was released on September 11, 2009.
+The film was released on 11 September 2009.
 After a year of production, the movie did not follow the queue system.
 With that provision, it did not get the screening dates at the Bishwa Jyoti Cinema and Ganga Hall but was screened at other cinema halls of both Kathmandu and outside.

 Critical response

-Although, the film met with some criticism for the story resembling to the Korean movie A Millionaire's First Love, it received positive reviews for its direction, cinematography, choreography and mostly for Aryan Sigdel's performance.
+Although, the film met with some criticism for the story resembling to the Korean movie A Millionaire's First Love, it received positive reviews for its direction, cinematography, choreography and mostly for Aaryan Sigdel's performance.

-Aryan Sigdel won the National Film Award for the Best Actor in Leading Role for his performance.
+Aaryan Sigdel won the National Film Award for the Best Actor in Leading Role for his performance.
 Sound designer and mixer Uttam Neupane won the National Award for his work in this film.

 Box office

 Mero Euta Saathi Chha collected approximately 2.15 Crore all around Nepal and overseas.